 In this phase, your goal is to nurture leads who’re mildly interested in your offer, until they like/trust you enough to buy from you.
 This involves (i) capturing leads and (ii) nurturing them until they’re ready for (iii) sales conversion.

 The goal of direct response marketing is not to make an instant sale.
 It’s to find people who’re interested in your solutions, so you can gradually build trust and relationships.
 So the first step is to capture your leads in a database.
-In our full 1-Page Marketing Plan summary, we’ll explain exactly why/how to do so.
+In our full version of The 1-Page Marketing Plan summary, we’ll explain exactly why/how to do so.

 Nurturing leads is like farming, not hunting.
 Many salespeople give up after just 1-2 tries.
 In reality, most prospects must be nurtured over several contacts.
 The good news is, once you’ve earned their trust, they’ll be ready to buy without any hard-selling on your part.